Unpacking Black Hole Complementarity: Acknowledgements

-\emph{Acknowledgments}---I am indebted to David Wallace for several enlightening discussions and comprehensive feedback on drafts.
-I am grateful to Ignacio J. Araya for many discussions on the physics of black holes.
-Thanks to Sam Fletcher, Bixin Guo, John Norton, and especially Nick Huggett, for helpful comments on drafts and for valuable discussions.
+I am indebted to David Wallace for countless enlightening discussions and comprehensive feedback on drafts.
+I am grateful to Ignacio J. Araya for innumerable conversations on the physics of black holes.
+Thanks to Sam Fletcher, Bixin Guo, John Norton, and especially, Nick Huggett for helpful comments on drafts.
+And thanks to Gal Ben-Porath, Daniele Oriti, Renato Renner, and Aron Wall for valuable comments and discussions.
+I also thank two anonymous referees who made several constructive suggestions which significantly improved this paper.
+Thanks also to audiences at the Philosophy of High-Energy Physics conference at the University of Pittsburgh, at the Philosophy of Science Association meeting in Pittsburgh, at the XXV Urbino Summer School, at the Foundations of Gravity Conference at LMU Munich, and at the LMP Graduate Conference at Western University.